NNPDF/pinefarm/docs/source/output.rst

   grid against the results from ``mg5_aMC``.
 The first column (PineAPPL) are the interpolated results, which should be similar to the Monte Carlo (MC) results in the second column.
 The third column gives the relative MC uncertainty (sigma).
-The next column gives the differences in terms of sigma.
+The next column gives the differences in terms of multiples of sigma.
   The final three columns give the per mille differences of the central, minimum, and maximum scale varied results.
 Ideally the first two columns are the same and the remaining columns are zero.
 - ``time.log``: Total ``time`` needed for the run